SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

       }

-It is even valid for a subclass member to call a superclass member with lower access permissions than itself, as long as the call to the superclass's member takes place within an allowed access level context
+It is even valid for a subclass member to call a superclass member that has lower access permissions than the subclass member, as long as the call to the superclass's member takes place within an allowed access level context
-(i.e. within the same source file for a superclass private member call, or within the same module for a superclass internal member call):
+(that is, within the same source file as the superclass for a private member call, or within the same module as the superclass for an internal member call):

 .. testcode:: subclassingWithCall